Ohio Sleep Treatment launched a mobile oral appliance clinic that increases access by meeting sleep apnea patients at sleep physicians’ offices.

 Sleep physician Roy says the program has enabled him and his team to learn more about how oral appliances work while providing his patients more treatment options.
 He and his team are more hands-on in the process, including managing the device titration.

 “It also allows their practice to earn additional revenue.
-We love it because we can help more patients,” says Kibler.
+We love it because we can help more patients,” Kibler says.
 “It is a great way for providers to extend the scope of practice with a very minimal touch.”

 The three-person dental sleep medicine team anticipates that their mobile operation could scale up to serving as many as eight physician’s offices per month.
 If the total number of sleep practices they serve grows beyond eight, they would plan to put another team together to expand their coverage.